 In fact, they are pretty encouraging compared to the possibility of your chinchilla being sick or ill.

-Let’s dive into a few more of the possibilities causing your furry friend to shake and shiver.
+Let’s dive into a few more of the possibilities causing your chinchilla to shake, shiver or twitch.

 Your Chinchilla Is Trying to Maintain His or Her Balance, Another Cause of Chinchilla Shakes

-This could be considered nothing to fear and nothing more than a nice cuddle session with your chinchilla.
+This could be considered nothing to worry about and nothing more than a nice cuddle session with your chinchilla.

 Owners report that they notice no-ongoing issues and it becomes a regular habit of the chinchilla when trying to sit still or relax in “chill mode” while bonding with you.